alexberriman/newtondb/README.md

 - A serializable query language to query your data.
 - Primary and secondary indexes to improve the efficiency of read operations.
 - Adapters to read and persist your data to common locations (e.g. the filesystem, an s3 bucket, etc.)
-- Configurable callbacks when that are triggered on mutations.
+- Configurable callbacks that are triggered on mutations.

+Newton's primary focus is on ease of use, performance and extendibility.
+Subsequent updates will include additional performance optimizations, including: sort keys, query caching, security, relational data and eager/lazy loading.

 ## Installation